alecgregory/swedish-innovations/preso_notes.md

 ## Creating visualizations with Chart JS

+- I want to also bring in chart js here, as a point of comparison.
+I'm afriad it will get a bit of a raw deal from me as I've not spent as much time in it as observable/plot, but I think it's big enough to handle itself.
-- Although we have been working mainly in observable/plot.
-I wanted to show how we could approach the same task in Chart JS.
-I have not got as far with this library but we will see the key differences, which will hopefully help you to build a decision making roadmap for your own work.
+- So let's see what we need to change if we want to achieve a similar data visualization in Chart JS.
+As I say, I have not got as far with this library but we will see the key differences, which will hopefully help you to build a decision making roadmap for your own work.
 - The good news is that we can use exactly the same data as we did for observable plot and go straight into the specifics of chart JS

 ### Chart JS Histogram

-- So now we have our data ready to visualize, let's do some initial exploration.
-- To get a feel for the data, I'd like to plot innovation development time on a histogram.
-- In observable/plot we do this by displaying channels on a scale.
-Channels are a combination or geometric shapes (marks) and data that display on a scale.
-- We will build up channels in our histogram to see this in action.

 #### Simple histogram

-- The first thing to say is that the is no obvious path for generating a histogram from our data as it is formatter.
+- The first thing to say is that the is no obvious path for generating a histogram from our data as it is formatted.
 However, with data manipulation we can get what we need:

 ```
 const labels = Array.from(